OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

     >>> color_trait.aliases[test.color]
     'Green'

-Note that the alias is not a required attribute.
-It will mostly be useful for display in the planned GUI, while the numerical value is probably passed on to some wrapped code.
-However, the Enum isn't required to be an integer.
-We could simplify this by using the color strings directly.
-If we define a new trait in our component above, as:
+If the default value is not given, then the first value of the list is taken as the default.

-.. testcode:: enum_example2
+.. testcode:: enum_example

-    from openmdao.lib.api import Enum
-    from openmdao.main.api import Component

-    class TrafficLight(Component):
-	color2 = Enum('Red', ('Red', 'Yellow', 'Green'), iotype='in')
+    color2 = Enum(('Red', 'Yellow', 'Green'), iotype='in')

-Then we can interact like this:

-.. doctest:: enum_example2

-    >>> test = TrafficLight()
-    >>> test.color2
-    'Red'
-    >>> test.color2=1
-    Traceback (most recent call last):
-    ...
-    TraitError: : Trait 'color2' must be in ('Red', 'Yellow', 'Green'), but a value of 1 <type 'int'> was specified.
-    >>> test.color2="Green"
-    >>> test.color2
-    'Green'

-However, if the Enum is being used to select the input for an old code, then you will most likely need to feed it integers, not strings, so the aliases will be useful.
+This is the simplest form of the Enum constructor.

 .. index:: File Variables, File